rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 1) <b>The connectionists, aka the cool hinton crowd</b>: guys who believe that brain contains these little neurons.
 So in a machine, just build some mathematical equivalent of these neurons, and learn the connection strengths between them.
 Suppose a neural net has to represent an object.
 Then the presence of an object is governed by some distributed representation that it triggers inside the network.
 They invented the backpropagation as their weapon: that neural nets with multiple layers could learn interesting internal representations, and overcome the limitations of frank-rosenblatt's perceptron.
 Frank's perceptron was just a single input layer, and single output layer, and didnt possess any hidden layers.
 Sad perceptron.
 But anyways, backpropogation seemed to do the job well.
 It also effectively shut those people who boooed connectionism.

-2) <b>The symbolists, i.e. the chom chom/minsky crowd</b>.
+2) <b>The symbolists, i.e. the minsky crowd</b>.
 They believe that there are symbols in the brain, like some representation of what an apple means like, what godzilla means like etc. So brain has all this interesting grammar for all these objects.
 This vocabulary is called symbols.
 Then these symbols interact with each other at lower levels, and some reasoning happens at the higher level.

 There has been a great deal of bloodshed on both sides.
 Countless soldiers have sacrificed their lives to their respective causes. <b>There is no clear winner</b>.
 People have lost hope.
 There is no settling this debate hmmmm.